Adarsh-g-s/Legal-IR/README.md

 Using Visual Studio:
 --------------------
 While using visual studio to create the prjects from the existing code, .pyproj files will be created for each.
 Be sure to add Sentiment project as a reference to the created project.

+P.S.
+Copy the html files to the "rawfiles" folder in the current working directory, to open the files in web.